 - If you use an Oyster/contactless card to pay for bus travel for the whole day, the maximum amount deducted from your card is £4.50

 If you don’t have an Oyster or a contactless card, a One Day Bus pass costs £5

 Top Tip: For anyone staying in central London the London Cycle Hire Scheme costs £2 per day if you use it for journeys under 30 minutes.

 Best ticket or pass for 6 or 7 day visits

-A 7 day weekly Travelcard is cheaper than 6 ‘daily caps’ on a Pay as you go Oyster/contactless card.
+A 7 day weekly Travelcard is cheaper than paying for 6 ‘daily caps’ with a Pay as you go Oyster/contactless card.

 If you think there will be a few days when you won’t be using public transport, use a Pay as you go Oyster card or contactless card instead.

 Is there anything cheaper?